novisci/asclepias/hasklepias-templates/Templates/Features/BuildNofXBase.md

   => (container0 (Event ClaimsSchema c a) -> container1 (i1 a)) -- ^ function mapping a container of events to a container of intervallic intervals (which could be events!)
   -> (container1 (i1 a) -> t) -- ^ function mapping the processed events to an intermediate type
   -> (AssessmentInterval a -> t -> outputType) -- ^ function casting intermediate type to output type with the option to use the assessment interval
-  -> (Index i0 a -> AssessmentInterval a) -- ^ function which maps index interval to interval in which to assess the feature -> ComparativePredicateOf2 (AssessmentInterval a) (Event ClaimsSchema c a) -- ^ the interval relation of the input events to the assessment interval
+  -> (i0 a -> AssessmentInterval a) -- ^ function which maps index interval to interval in which to assess the feature -> ComparativePredicateOf2 (AssessmentInterval a) (Event ClaimsSchema c a) -- ^ the interval relation of the input events to the assessment interval
   -> Predicate (Event ClaimsSchema c a) -- ^ The predicate to filter to Enrollment events (e.g. 'FeatureEvents.isEnrollment') -> Definition
-       (  Feature indexName (Index i0 a)
+       (  Feature indexName (i0 a)
        -> Feature eventsName (container0 (Event ClaimsSchema c a)) -> Feature varName outputType
        )